 - Creston Park playground construction started in mid-April 2020, with anticipated completion in Fall 2020.

-- Matt Dishman Community Center's roof replacement is underway and will be completed by Fall 2020.
+- Matt Dishman Community Center's roof replacement is underway and will be completed in late Fall 2020.

 Parks Replacement Bond Annual Reports